ouatu-ro/ouatu-ro.github.io/src/content/blog/als.md

 ---
-title: "Terse Alternating Least Squares Implementation"
+title: "Implementing Alternating Least Squares (ALS) from Scratch in Python"
 pubDate: 2022-08-07T02:53:16+02:00
-description: "This lab teaches the math and engineering behind Alternating Least Squares: how to derive the least-squares formula, why alternation is needed, and how to implement it efficiently.
-Includes ready-to-use code snippets and a real-world example showing the method's limits."
+description: "A deep dive into building ALS for recommendation systems in Python.
+Includes the full derivation, a vectorized implementation, and an analysis of its real-world performance limits."
 category: "lab"
 math: true
 tags: